Brigitte Bardot: Personal life

+Habits

+Bardot had a habit of going barefoot in the streets of Saint-Tropez and Capri, which became a part of her public image, and was incorporated into her character Juliette in And God Created Woman.

 Relationships and family

-Bardot has been married four times, with her current marriage lasting far longer than the previous three combined.
-By her own count, she has had a total of 17 romantic relationships.
-Bardot would characteristically leave for another relationship when "the present was getting lukewarm"; she said, "I have always looked for passion.
+Bardot was married four times with her final marriage lasting longer than the previous three combined.
+By her own count, she had a total of 17 romantic relationships.
+She often left one partner for another when, in her words, "the present was getting lukewarm"; she explained, "I have always looked for passion.
 That's why I was often unfaithful.
 And when the passion was coming to an end, I was packing my suitcase."

 Roger Vadim

-On 20 December 1952, aged 18, Bardot married director Roger Vadim.
-They separated in 1956 after she became involved with And God Created Woman co-star Jean-Louis Trintignant, divorcing the next year.
-Trintignant at the time was married to actress Stéphane Audran.
-Bardot and Vadim had no children together, but remained in touch for the rest of his life and even collaborated on later projects.
-Bardot and Trintignant lived together for about two years, spanning the period before and after Bardot's divorce from Vadim, but they never married.
-Their relationship was complicated by Trintignant's frequent absence due to military service and Bardot's affair with musician Gilbert Bécaud.
+Bardot married director Roger Vadim on 20 December 1952, at Notre-Dame-de-Grace de Passy, when she was 18.
+They separated in 1956 after she became involved with And God Created Woman co-star Jean-Louis Trintignant, and they divorced the following year.
+Trintignant was at the time married to actress Stéphane Audran.
+Bardot and Vadim had no children together, but remained in contact for the rest of his life and later collaborated on several projects.
+Bardot and Trintignant lived together for about two years, spanning the period before and after her divorce from Vadim, although they never married.
+Their relationship was complicated by Trintignant's frequent absences due to military service and Bardot's affair with musician Gilbert Bécaud.